 Research confirms 1.) creating opportunities for collaborative professional learning in their school and including teachers in leading this work, and 2.) observing and providing feedback to classroom teachers are among the strategies that have the greatest impact on accelerating student learning and are also the most labor intensive for principals (McQueen, 2021).
 Without clear vision, direction, and principal involvement and leadership, educator PLC teams can remain in cycles of analyzing assessment data and discussing student deficiencies rather than focusing on improving practice.
-Within this topic, BL Coaches will use the Communities of Practice (COP) principles to lead principals in understanding and evaluating their role in maximizing the PLC structure to improve teacher practice.
+Within this topic, BL Coaches will lead principals in understanding and evaluating their role in maximizing the PLC structure to improve teacher practice.

 This learning experience is designed for those newer to the Principal role, assistant principals, and teacher leaders developing leadership knowledge and skills.

 I evaluate the effectiveness of PLCs and refine PLC structures within my school.

 Action Plan to Address the Problem of Practice